umerimtiaz/Disease_prediction_and_diagnosis/README.md

 # Disease_prediction_and_diagnosis
- ML Modles related to Disease Prediction and Diagnosis: Build predictive models to identify early signs of diseases or conditions based on patient data such as symptoms, medical history, and diagnostic tests.
+ Machine Learning Models related to Disease Prediction and Diagnosis: Build predictive models to identify early signs of diseases or conditions based on patient data such as symptoms, medical history, and diagnostic tests.

  Version 0.0: This is a text information only based model and data does not include audio, video and images in model generation and prediction.